syncfusion-content/javascript-docs/js/Chart/Technical-Indicators.md

 ### Momentum

 Momentum Technical indicator is created by setting the [indicators.type](../api/ejchart#members:indicators-type) as **"momentum"**.
 The momentum indicator renders two lines, namely upper band and signal line.
-Upper band always rendered at the value 100 and the signal line is calculated based on the momentum of data.
+Upper band always rendered at the value 100 and the signal line is calculated based on the momentum of the data.

 {% highlight js %}